Pilatch/easy-element/README.md

 ### New browsers

-If you only support new browsers, ongratulations!
+If you only support new browsers, congratulations!
 Just add the element's class-based script to your HTML.

 ```html
 <srcipt src="/dist/name-tag.class.js"></script>